israfilalam22/Zimbra-SSO/README.md

 # I have provide all documents for "Single sign on with OpenID Connect protocol"

-# Note: please follow & maintain all documents sequently
+# Note: please follow & maintain all documents sequently.